sg-developer-portal/dev-portal-documentation/guidelines.md

 ### Content Reviewer

-If you do not have a reviewer within you team, you can request a review from Candy (candyyap-gvt) or Hazel (HazelKoh12) to review the new or updated content.
+If you do not have a reviewer within you team, you can send a request to Candy (candyyap-gvt) or Hazel (HazelKoh12) to review the new or updated content.

 After selecting Candy or Hazel as the reviewer in GitHub, send an email to Candy at <candy_yap@tech.gov.sg> or Hazel at <hazel_koh@tech.gov.sg>.
 Include the following information in the email: